weszty/xarites-workflow/README.md

 > `For plugins`

-I assume you use a boilderplate, I adapted to [this](https://wppb.me/) one.
+I assume you use a boilderplate, I adapted the file structure similar to [this one](https://wppb.me/).

 - This tool is capable creating the file structure for you, hit: